RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 ### ![h4_keepassxc_encrypt_set](https://github.com/RenneJ/hh-infosec-course/assets/97522117/495aacc2-8d73-43bf-9c58-be392cb7ff5f)
 > Figure 5.
 View of default Encryption Settings.

  After clicking *Continue* you are presented with an **IMPORTANT PART**.
-Either choose carefully your own master password (the term passphrase would be better here or my simple, easy to remember acronym CMCANSWSC = Complex Multi Character Alpha Numeral String With Special Characters) or use a random generated password (by clicking the die symbol next to the eye symbol).
+Either choose carefully your own master password or use a random generated password (by clicking the die symbol next to the eye symbol).
 If this password is lost you might lose access to your *Passwords* database for good.
-It is recommended that you make note of it.
-I'm not telling my strategy.
-But what would you do?
+It is recommended that you make note of your password.
+I'm not telling what I chose to do.
+What would you do?

 ### ![h4_keepassxc_db_creds](https://github.com/RenneJ/hh-infosec-course/assets/97522117/fce19554-3ca2-4aaf-b71f-e77ba9d9d43d)
 > Figure 6.
 View of Database Credentials input window.